In Loving Memory

 We offer our heartfelt appreciation and gratitude to everyone who provided emotional and practical support for Virgil and his family during this difficult time.
 We are truly thankful for your love and prayers.

-in memory of Virgil Lee Steed, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Virgil Lee Steed, please visit our floral store.